DavidcD8/TrendTalk/README.md

 - [Python](https://www.python.org/): The programming language used to write the application's logic.
 - [GitHub](https://github.com/): The platform used for version control and collaboration.
 - [Youtube](https://www.youtube.com/watch?v=_P_-gum7rio): for profile Photo guidance
-Special thanks to the open-source community for providing valuable resources, documentation, and support that helped make this project possible.